TUM-DAML/pprgo_pytorch/README.md

 # PPRGo

-This repository provides an implementation of PPRGo for a single machine in PyTorch.
+This repository provides a PyTorch implementation of PPRGo for a single machine.
 You can find the [original TensorFlow 1 implementation in another repository](https://github.com/TUM-DAML/pprgo).
 PPRGo is a fast GNN able to scale to massive graphs in both single-machine and distributed setups.
 It was proposed in our paper

 **[Scaling Graph Neural Networks with Approximate PageRank](https://www.daml.in.tum.de/pprgo)**
 by Aleksandar Bojchevski*, Johannes Klicpera*, Bryan Perozzi, Amol Kapoor, Martin Blais, Benedek Rózemberczki, Michal Lukasik, Stephan Günnemann